Kin-Protocol/Kin-Protocol/README.md

 ## Incentives

 To incentivize voting it is likely that a proposal must be made to provide staking emissions.
-Stakers would earn a percentage of protocol fees.
+Emissions should be decided by the governance process and should optimize for health and security of the protocol, the Kin Ecosystem and the Kin token respectively.
+Stakers would earn a percentage of protocol emissions.
 This will likely come from a portion of the Kin reserves.
 This will give smaller holders the opportunity to earn additional kin while having no disincentive to participate in governance.

 ## Slashing